Guardrails

 }

-Guardrails are enabled by configuration, to be able to enforce at deployment time that certain guardrails are always used.
+Guardrails are enabled by configuration, so you can enforce at deployment time that certain guardrails are always active.

 akka.javasdk.agent.guardrails {